 But, how do you go about doing this while still staying ahead of your competitors?
 Here are some of the ways you can engage prospects to increase your sales.

 #1 – Develop Buyer Personas for Key Prospects

 Before you engage prospects, get their information, such as:

 - Their goals and interests

-Marketing-generated content iswill be a major pillar of your engagement approach.
-These are the materials that the sales team will distributes through email or social media.
+Marketing-generated content will be a major pillar of your engagement approach.
+These are the materials that the sales team will distribute through email or social media.
 It’s important to know the types of content they create to use the right prospect engagement strategy.
 For this reason, the sales team should team up with the marketing team.

 #3 – Monitor Different Channels of Communication That Your Prospects Use